gyorilab/emmaa/doc/reports/month13_report.rst

 We are not aware of any meta-modeling systems coupling machine-assembled models to automated analysis, in molecular biology or other fields.
 To the best of our knowledge, the EMMAA system is the first of its kind.

-Nevertheless, members of the cancer biology community have argued for the usefulness of such a system - if it existed - for instance, in a perspective piece by Carvunis & Ideker (2016).
 Despite the fact that EMMAA is unique as an integrated system, there does exist a body of pre-existing work related to individual component technologies of the system.

 Mathematical and causal modeling has been widely applied in systems biology, where a multitude of model types (ordinary and partial differential equations,